 - Must have a clear course of study

 - Must have a clear understanding of what it means to be a Fulbrighter

 - Must not be a dual U.S.-Irish citizen, green card holder, or currently living in the U.S. or already have extensive experience of studying or living in the U.S.

 Monetary grant, plus accident and emergency insurance, cultural and professional programming, and J-1 visa administration.

-Student applicants can do a full PhD or Masters in the U.S. or portion of an ongoing Irish postgraduate degree, but will need to seek funding for subsequent years
+Student applicants can do a full PhD or Masters in the U.S. or portion of an ongoing Irish postgraduate degree, but will need to seek alternate funding for subsequent years.